Close

 Visit the Federal Student Aid website to see important updates that expand aid eligibility for Pell Grants and streamline the FAFSA® application process.

-In addition to scholarships, there are education grants which families don’t have to repay, such as Federal Pell Grants and the Federal Supplemental Educational Opportunity Grant Program.
+In addition to scholarships, you can also apply for education grants — which families don’t have to repay — such as Federal Pell Grants and the Federal Supplemental Educational Opportunity Grant Program.

-To begin the grant process, start with the FAFSA, the Free Application for Federal Student Aid.
-Most colleges and universities use this form to determine students’ eligibilities for aid, grants and scholarships.
+To begin the grant process, start with the FAFSA® application, the Free Application for Federal Student Aid.
+Most colleges and universities use this form to determine students’ eligibilities for aid, grants and scholarships, such as:

 Scholarships for military children